-The tollway expansion project aims to improve regional mobility, as the estimated North Texas population of 7.5 million is projected to exceed 11 million in the coming decades.
+The project aims to improve mobility, as the estimated North Texas population of 7.5 million is projected to exceed 11 million in the coming decades.

 “It was obvious to anybody who has traveled the [tollway] in the past few years ... traffic was certainly ramping up,” Rey said.
 “We were starting to see congestion, so that triggered the planning and ... the construction of that extra lane.”

-The project is paid for through the NTTA’s Capital Improvement Fund, which is funded by toll revenues available once other costs are paid.
+The project is paid for through the NTTA’s Capital Improvement Fund, which consists of toll revenue after operations, debt services and reserve maintenance costs have been paid.

-The Sam Rayburn Tollway widening project is not expected to contribute to increased toll rates, according to NTTA officials.
+The Sam Rayburn Tollway widening project is not expected to contribute to increased toll rates, NTTA officials said.

 Rey said one benefit of the project is construction occurred in the middle of the highway, which lessened the effect on drivers.

 “We never want to say we don’t have an impact; we understand construction always does,” he said.
 “But it certainly has had minimal impact.”